renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowedEnv

 Bot administrators can allow users to configure custom environment variables within repo config.
-Only the environment variables on the list will be accepted in the [`env`](./configuration-options.md#env) configuration.
+Only environment variables matching the list will be accepted in the [`env`](./configuration-options.md#env) configuration.

 Examples: